RJArmitage/rfxtrx-stateful-blinds-icons/README.md

 This is the recommended way to install rfxtrx-stateful-blinds-icons.
 To install:

-- Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/))
+1. Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/))
-- Go to "Frontend" section
+2. Go to "Frontend" section
-- Click the button with an "+" icon
+3. Click the button with an "+" icon
-- Search for "RFXCOM RFXtrx Stateful Blind Icons" and install it
+4. Search for "RFXCOM RFXtrx Stateful Blind Icons" and install it

+## Manual Installation

+1. Download the contents of the "`dist`" folder from this project into a new folder "`<config>/www/rfxtrx-stateful-blinds-icons`" where "`<config>`" is the directory where your "`configuration.yaml`" file is located - so for example "`/root/config/www/rfxtrx-stateful-blinds-icons`".

+2. Restart Home Assistant.

-However to make use of the icons you'll need to install the **_RFXCOM RFXtrx Stateful Blinds_** custom integration.
+However you instakk this package, in order to make use of the icons you'll need to install the [**_RFXCOM RFXtrx Stateful Blinds_**](https://github.com/RJArmitage/rfxtrx-stateful-blinds) custom integration.
 As this replaces the standard **_RFXCOM RFXtrx_** integration it is not available in the default HACS Community Store.
+However it can be installed as a custom repository via HACS.

 Check [**_RFXCOM RFXtrx Stateful Blinds_**](https://github.com/RJArmitage/rfxtrx-stateful-blinds) for details of how to install.